 Arch is fast, stable, and secure and also allowing you to have a great experience even on older computers.
-Building your own distro the Arch way is not for the linux newbie nor is it for the faint-hearted.
-If you don’t want to build or customize your own distro, there are some very awesome linux distros for you to choose from that have the very stable, secure and fast Arch foundation.
-So let us take a look at five(5) of some of the best Arch linux based distros.
+Building your own distro the Arch way is not for the Linux newbie nor is it for the faint-hearted.
+If you don’t want to build or customize your own distro, there are some very awesome Linux distros for you to choose from that have a very stable, secure, and fast Arch foundation.
+So let us take a look at five(5) of some of the best Arch Linux based distros.

 5. Velt OS

 VeltOS is a very beautiful Linux distro based on Arch Linux.
 VeltOS runs its very own Graphene Desktop, which is a simple interface designed to stay out of the way while still giving you quick access to all your applications and settings.
 Graphene is based on Google’s material design standards which make it very beautiful and simple.
 Out of the box, VeltOS comes with only the core of applications that you will need with no additional bloatware.
 All your other software needs can be gotten from the thousands of applications available for Arch Linux.

 Building your very own Arch Linux OS is pretty awesome.
 You can install just what you want, when you need it, without the extra stuff that is common with pre-designed Linux distros.
 But if going this route is too much of a hassle, I believe some of the distros will come pretty close, being clean, small, or focused.

 This list is for people who want the stability, security, and simplicity of Arch, yet do not have the time nor the patience to build one on their own.
 I bet these distros will get you Arch close to any customization or need you may require.
 So are you rocking any Arch-based distro?
 Let us know in the comments section below.

 Arch user here.
 I installed arch on my system once and never looked for any other distro since.
 It’s facinating seeing distros based on arch.
 It allows people to get the arch experience without having to go through the tedious procee of installing it